 6. Loofas and face towels.
 For your shower, swap to a natural sea sponge like this one.
 They're softer and sustainable (if they're real and from a company that uses sustainable practices).
 Why use face towelettes when you could just scrub it off gently and have it feel great for your skin?
 Use a konjac sponge!
 It is a natural sponge found in Japan and it will change your world.
 Sometimes I find them at TJ Maxx for a steal, but I also love the one (and all the products) from The Honest Beauty.
 They do use plastic, but I recycle them and they are high-end, luxury products, but organic, safe for your skin, and pretty affordable for all of that considering.
 Especially if you get the bundles.
 That goes for their other brand, The Honest Company.

 8. Another throw away item we use everyday is napkins.
 Instead of buying throw-away paper napkins, you could purchase some 100% cotton napkins for $10 and how much money could you save your family over your lifetime?
 How much landfill space would you save?
-I purchase some French-stripe napkins because I have more of a classic style, which are so much cuter than paper.
+I purchase some French-stripe napkins.

 9. Plastic wrap/sandwich bags.
 You can get a beeswax replacement that is reusable.
 You can wash it off when you're done using it and save it for the next time.
 They come in all different shapes and sizes online, or you can make your own.
-If you want some cute sandwich bags, you can find some adorable ones at Grove Collaborative, as well as Amazon and your local health food store.
+If you want ziplog bags, get reusable ones!
+There's bags for sandwiches and airtight bags.

 10. Scrub brushes for the kitchen.
 I like to get bamboo when possible as I mentioned before and get replaceable heads.
 There are many versions: 1, 2, 3 (it makes a great veggie brush), and 4.
 Also, for general scrubbing you can use these: 1 and 2.